The-Marcy-Lab-School-Assignments/7-1-0-assignment-personal-pokedex-Jahshiek/README.md

 In one terminal, run `npm install` to set up dependencies.
 Then run `npm run dev` to start the React App.
 This is your Front-End.

+In another terminal, run `npm i -g json-server` to globally install the `json server` CLI tool (if you don't already have it).

-In another terminal, run `json-server --watch db.json --port 4000` to start a mock back-end server on port 4000.
-If you get an error, make sure you have JSON server installed globally by running `npm install -g json-server`.
+Then, run `json-server --watch db.json --port 4000` to start a mock back-end server on port 4000.
 Now, you will have a RESTful API that you can access via the URL `http://localhost:4000/pokemon`.

 ![](./images/split-terminal.gif)